Backing Small Businesses supported by American Express | Main Street America

 DISASTER RECOVERY GRANT

-In May 2025, the Backing Small Businesses grant program will offer a special round of Disaster Recovery grants for eligible locally significant small businesses that have been impacted by recent natural disasters.
-From Wednesday, May 7 through Wednesday, May 21, 2025, businesses who have been impacted by FEMA-declared disasters on or after January 1, 2024, can apply for one of 100 available $10,000 grants to aid in their recovery efforts.
+The Backing Small Businesses grant program is now accepting applications for a round of Disaster Recovery grants for eligible locally significant small businesses impacted by recent natural disasters.
+From Wednesday, May 7 at 9 a.m.
+CT through Wednesday, May 21, 2025, at 11:59 p.m.
+CT, businesses affected by FEMA-declared disasters on or after January 1, 2024, can apply for one of 100 available $10,000 grants to assist in their recovery efforts.

 Find more information about eligibility requirements, grant program terms, and the application process below.